keshihua5/Microsoft-1st-Round-Interview/XAM SMTP Internet - Enterprise (EXO + EOP).md

    [Understand Outside-In Class of Failures](https://msft.spoppe.com/collab/transportalerts/SiteAssets/Transport%20Alert%20Pulse%20Notebook/On-Call%20Notes.one#Understand%20Outside-In%20Class%20of%20Failures&section-id={C84CBF30-BD89-4D02-A63C-D66A3C8403E0}&page-id={080E02F8-A55A-4EAC-8701-C909A5D90CA4}&end)

-2. Retreive probe smtp sessions from protocol logs,
+2. Retreive probe smtp sessions from protocol logs.

    - After identifying the major failure areas, choose one error (from OSP) to get the protocol logs
      - Use Ehlo domain used for the probe